 Schupp’s research is a sophisticated amalgam investigating the nexus of pre-professional dance training, performance studies and popular culture.
 The In it To Win! series skillfully blurs the lines between scholarly research and dance theatre posing critical questions on dance competition culture and its relationship to the concert dance world.

-Melanie George, Dramaturg and Audience Educator, The Lumberyard (formerly American Dance Institute)
+Melanie George, Dramaturg and Audience Educator, Lumberyard Contemporary Performing Arts

 In It to Win! explained: